MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

   **Recommended Action**:  Disable and remove the app and reset the password

-- **FP**: If you’re able to confirm that unusual activities performed in Microsoft Team through Graph API for legitimate reasons.
+- **FP**: If you’re able to confirm that the unusual activities performed in Microsoft Teams through Graph API were for legitimate reasons.

   **Recommended Action**: Dismiss the alert